darahumadac/coding-challenges/README.md

 	- **Databases:** None used
 	- **Testing:** nUnit, Moq
 1. [**Build Your Own URL Shortener**](/urlShortener)
-	A service that lets a client submit a long URL which is then shortened to make it easier to use.
+	A service that lets a client submit a long URL which is then shortened to make it easier to use
 	- **Languages:** C#, Javascript, SQL
 	- **Technology / Frameworks:** WEB API (minimal APIs), .NET Core, Docker, HTML, CSS, nginx
 	- **Libraries / Tools:** React, make, Serilog, Seq